goldsborough/Writer-Tutorial/Part-4/part-4.md

-Welcome back to my series on
+Welcome back to my series on __*Building a text editor with PyQt*__.
+In the last part, we started to add some great extensions to our text editor, such as a find-and-replace dialog or a way of inserting an image into our text.
+This part will deal with two more extensions, namely one for inserting the current date and time into our text and another for inserting and managing tables.

 ## Inserting time and date